 As the night goes on, gamers take their food to the outside patio.
 A few take up games of outdoor bowling and corn hole, but most sit around the fire pit to keep warm.
 Local singer-songwriter Adam Decker launches into his set.
 When he strums the opening guitar chords to his original single “December,” people get out their phones and turn on their flashlights, swaying back and forth while holding their human and four-legged friends.
 Decker finishes his performance around midnight to enthusiastic applause.

 The miniature concert’s audience heads back inside as the night breeze kicks up.
-Some customers play final rounds of their favorite games—it’s their last time that night to shriek “I won!”
+Some customers play final rounds of their favorite casino games $1 deposit—it’s their last time that night to shriek “I won!”
 Others stop to admire local graffiti artist J Massulo’s murals of fantastical tigers and astronauts space-walking on the worn, red-brick walls.
 On their way out, nearly everyone stops to add a can of food to the ever-growing donation pile at the end of the bar—a part of BoxCar’s month-long charity event, Smash Out Hunger.

 As patrons and their pooches head home, employees clear tables and close up the bar to prepare for tomorrow night’s fun.